AgileDataGuru/dap-job-table-field-imports/README.md

 # dap-job-table-field-imports
-A MySQL script to query the job, owner, table, and field imported into Datameer from the DAP database
+A MySQL script to query the job, owner, table, and field imported into Datameer from the DAP database.